 APL Housing Aid can be combined with Visale.

-Mandatory rental insurance: all students are required to take out rental insurance to provide cover in the event of an accident.
-You can ask any insurance company or your bank, which can offer you such policies.
+Compulsory rental insurance: all students must take out home insurance in order to be covered in the event of an accident.
+You can obtain information from any insurance company or your bank, which can offer you such policies.

 Transport

-Montpellier has an efficient public transport network (TAM).
+Montpellier is covered by a dense and efficient public transportation network (TAM).

 It includes four tram lines and numerous buses.

-If you live in the Montpellier Metropolitan Area, you may be eligible for free public transport upon proof of residence and an online request.
+If you live in the Montpellier metropolitan area, you can travel for free on public transport by providing proof of address and applying online.

 Your ticket also gives access to P+Tram car parks and bike storage near tram stops.